Gabriella Tucci: Life

 Tucci also appeared at the Opera di Roma, Arena di Verona, Vienna State Opera, and in Berlin, Moscow, Tokyo and Buenos Aires.
-She traveled with the La Scala Opera to Moscow and Tokyo, participating in performances that have been documented in live recordings.
+She traveled with the La Scala Opera to Moscow and Tokyo, participating in performances recorded live.

-A versatile singer and an accomplished actress, Tucci was able to tackle a wide range of operas from the bel canto of Bellini's I puritani to verismo works.
-Her repertoire encompassed eighty roles in total, including in English, French, German and Russian.
+Tucci performed in a wide range of operas from the bel canto of Bellini's I puritani to verismo works.
+Her repertoire encompassed eighty roles, including in English, French, German and Russian.

-Tucci made only two commercial recordings, Pagliacci in 1959, opposite Mario Del Monaco, and Il trovatore in 1964, opposite Franco Corelli, but she can be heard in a number of live performances, including in Cherubini's Medea and in Donizetti's Il Furioso al Isola di Santo Domingo.
+Tucci made two commercial recordings, Pagliacci in 1959, opposite Mario Del Monaco, and Il trovatore in 1964, opposite Franco Corelli, but she can be heard in a number of live performances, including in Cherubini's Medea and in Donizetti's Il furioso all'isola di San Domingo.

 Tucci also appeared in concert.
 In February 1968, she sang in performances of Verdi's Requiem, with George Szell conducting the Cleveland Orchestra and chorus, in what was described as "a vibrant quartet" with Janet Baker, Pierre Duval and Martti Talvela.

 She died in Rome at age 90.